 Best Magnifying Glasses For Kids

 First up, the queen and king of kids’ toys: Melissa & Doug!
 I know, everyone’s a fan of this brand.
 Who can blame us?
-They put out such high quality stuff without being ridiculously expensive.
+They put out such high-quality stuff without being ridiculously expensive.
+Their magnifying glass is extra special, and perfect for examining leaves, flowers, and trees in the springtime.
+While magnifying glasses are good for all ages, this would make an especially good gift for a child up to the age of six.

 This is a super sweet, simple magnifying glass for the youngest explorers.
 It’s rated safe for children 18 months and up and has a sturdy handle for those chubby fingers to wrap around perfectly.
 Children this age love to spend all day exploring their world, and this magnifying glass helps them see everything up close.